The Story Soot in Your Teaneck Home Tells About Fire Damage

 - Class four affects porous materials as well as those requiring specialty drying

-Porous materials such as carpet and pad readily absorb water once it is released into a property.
+Porous materials such as carpets and pads readily absorb water once it is released into a property.
 Even if remedial action is taken, it can take significant time to dry the materials.
 The risk of secondary damage such as mold development, staining, or deterioration of materials is high since they absorb high amounts of water.
 Therefore, restoring property under a class-three category of damage is more involved.

-When some materials absorb lots of water, they require specialized drying procedures to remove the water without causing additional damages.
+When some materials absorb lots of water, they require specialized drying procedures to remove the water without causing additional damage.
 In some cases, access to the affected area is also limited, complicating the restoration processes.
 Specialty drying is necessary when drying:

 - Hardwood floors

 Our SERVPRO technicians can help in many ways to resolve situations.
 For instance, we use specialized cavity drying equipment to dry the interior of cabinets or wall cavities.
 We also set up drying chambers to control the drying rate on hardwood floors preventing permanent problems such as cupping or cracking.

 Resolving water damage can be challenging.
 Call SERVPRO of Teaneck / Englewood at (201) 266-0482 to help you find the right solution.
 We’re Faster To Any Size Disaster.

 Is Mold Remediation the Best Choice for Teaneck Homes?

 Mold in Your Teaneck Home?
 Not to Worry when SERVPRO Arrives with Skilled Technicians, Advanced Equipment, and Even Air Filters!